Moduli spaces of semiorthogonal decompositions in families

-\begin{alphaconjecture} Let~$\mathcal{D}$ be a family of smooth and proper dg~categories over an excellent scheme~$U$.
-Then there exists an \'etale algebraic space \( \sod _{ \cD / U} \) over \( U \) with a functorial bijection
+\begin{alphaconjecture} Let~$\mathcal{D}$ be a family of smooth and proper dg~categories over a quasicompact, semiseparated, excellent scheme~$U$.
+Let $\ell \geq 2$ be an integer.
+Then there exists an \'etale algebraic space $ \sod^{\ell}_{ \cD / U} \to U $ with a functorial bijection

-for quasicompact and semiseparated schemes \( \phi \colon V \to U \). \end{alphaconjecture} The case where~$\mathcal{D}=\Perf\cX$ (with the appropriate enhancement) is Theorem \ref{thm:algebraic_space_intro}.
-Proving it will likely require some techniques from derived algebraic geometry, as in \cite{antieau-elmanto}, and is related to the construction of moduli of objects in dg categories from \cite{MR2493386}.
+for quasicompact and semiseparated schemes $V \to U$. \end{alphaconjecture} The case where~$\mathcal{D}=\Perf\cX$ (considering the necessarily unique dg enhancement) is \Cref{theorem:main-intro}.
+The case where~$\mathcal{D}\subseteq\Perf\cX$ (considering any dg enhancement) is \cref{corollary:subcategory-space}.
+Note that the constructions are independent of the choice of enhancement, because~$\Perf\cD$ is considered as a triangulated category.

-More generally one would like to take the base~$U$ a sufficiently nice algebraic space, or even an algebraic stack.
+Proving \Cref{conjecture:smooth-proper-dg-family} will likely require some techniques from derived algebraic geometry, as in \cite{MR4205113}, and it is related to the construction of the moduli space of objects in a dg category from \cite{MR2493386}.
+More generally one would like to take the base~$U$ in \Cref{conjecture:smooth-proper-dg-family} not necessarily an excellent scheme, and merely a sufficiently nice algebraic space, or even an algebraic stack.

+A second conjecture, or rather, a pair of related conjectures, is discussed in \Cref{subsection:nontrivial}.
+It concerns a subfunctor of~$\sod_f^\ell$ (or~$\sod_{\cB}^\ell$) parametrising only \emph{nontrivial} semiorthogonal decompositions, defined functorially by \Cref{def:ntsod}: \begin{itemize} \item In \Cref{conjecture:ntsod-is-etale} we conjecture that this subfunctor is in fact an open and closed algebraic subspace of~$\sod_f^{\ell}$.
+This would confirm the expectation that nontriviality of semiorthogonal decompositions is a Zariski-open condition in a smooth and proper family. \item In \Cref{conjecture:rouquier-for-local-noetherian} we phrase an equivalent conjecture for \Cref{conjecture:ntsod-is-etale}, still within the context of semiorthogonal decompositions of triangulated categories.
+In \Cref{conjecture:dg-version} we propose an (a priori) even stronger dg~version of \Cref{conjecture:rouquier-for-local-noetherian}. \item In \Cref{conjecture:referee} we give a third equivalent description in terms of the properties of sections of the structure morphism. \end{itemize}

+Finally, the moduli spaces introduced so far are also the natural recipients of an action by the auto-equivalence group, resp.~the braid group (by mutation), as discussed in \Cref{subsection:group-actions}.
+These group actions reflect many deep questions on properties of semiorthogonal decompositions, such as the transitivity of the braid group action.